 If you want to break through your bench press plateau you need to implement specific bench press accessories that are targeted at your weak areas within the range of motion.

-To identify your weak areas, look to where you have a sticking point when you’re pressing a maximal weight.
+To identify your weak areas, look to where you have a sticking point when you're pressing a maximal weight.
+(Note: I wrote a separate article on what to do if you're weak in the middle of the bench press).

 A sticking point is characterized by a deceleration of bar speed, and once the bar slows down or stops it's much harder to regain upward momentum.